The amazing deals banks offer to dentists!

 How do you earn a living?

-It’s not uncommon for dentists to be contractors or sub contractors for a hospital.
+For example, it’s not uncommon for dentists to be contractors or sub contractors for a hospital.

-Ultimately, it depends on the terms and conditions of your work arrangement – just because you have an Australian Business Number (ABN) and a registered business name doesn’t mean you’re a contractor in the traditional sense of the word.
+Ultimately, it depends on the terms and conditions of your work arrangement.
+Just because you have an Australian Business Number (ABN) and a registered business name doesn’t mean you’re a contractor in the traditional sense of the word.

 For example, you may invoice for work done but will still be considered an employee for tax purposes.